-Check out the PG Skills or Library 'sandbox' Turnitin sites.
-Enrol for our Avoiding Plagiarism workshop here.
-A useful video for understanding how Turnitin works, which is South African contextualised, The misuses of Turnitin and other text-matching software is available here.
+Enrol for our Avoiding Plagiarism workshop here or do the online course here.

+In addition, a useful video for understanding how Turnitin works, which is South African contextualised, The misuses of Turnitin and other text-matching software is available here.